Become a part of our community!

 Infrared Night Vision

-Security cameras are utilizing infrared night vision, which relies on infrared light to function.
-This infrared (IR) light is completely invisible to the naked eye.
-Think of your current TV remote, which has a red LED at the front of the device and sends an infrared signal to your television.
-You cannot see this beam transmitting to your TV as it is in the infrared focal plane.
-The same can be said about IR illuminators and IR lights.
-These devices are typically mounted on the camera itself and shine a spotlight of infrared light, allowing these devices to capture images/video and view in total darkness.
-Most security cameras now come with built-in infrared LEDs to provide night vision in low light or no light condition.
+Security cameras use infrared night vision, which relies on IR light to function.
+It is entirely invisible to the naked eye, so it does not unmask the user and does not interfere with other people performing various actions simultaneously.
+To understand this better, think about your current TV remote.
+It has a red LED on the front of the device and sends an infrared signal to your TV.
+You cannot see this beam transmitted to the TV in the infrared focal plane.
+The same can be said for IR illuminators or flashlights.
+These devices are usually mounted on the camera and emit an infrared light that allows you to capture images/videos and view them in complete darkness.
+Manufacturers have begun to equip most modern security cameras with built-in infrared LEDs, providing night vision in low-light conditions.
+In addition, they are effective in complete darkness, which makes them indispensable assistants for representatives of many professions.

-Several security cameras that offer night vision capabilities, will also includie an IR cut filter.
-An IR cut filter is a mechanical shutter, placed between the lens of the camera and the image sensor.
-This filter will automatically detect ambient light (sunlight, visible light) and applies a filter to block out the IR light during the day in order to keep the image and clarity of the daylight.
-The infrared cut filter is being controlled by a light sensor on the security camera, and at twilight, the light sensor simply sends a remove signal to the infrared cut filter so that more light could reach the image sensor of the security camera.
-This allows more light in, including the IR light coming from the camera itself.
-Typically, all digital infrared cameras will show black/white image in night vision mode, and not the green hue popularized by the colored phosphorus of analog night vision systems.
+Most security cameras released today with night vision capabilities will also come with an IR cut filter.
+It is a mechanical shutter between the camera lens and the image sensor.
+This filter automatically detects ambient light (natural or artificial) and applies an IR-blocking filter throughout the day to preserve the image and clarity of daylight.
+The light sensor on the surveillance camera controls the IR cut filter.
+At dusk, it simply sends a removal signal to the IR cut filter so that more light can reach the security camera's image sensor.
+This allows more light to come through, including IR light from the camera.
+Typically, all digital infrared cameras display a black-and-white image in night vision mode rather than the green tint popularized by the color phosphor of analog night vision systems.

 Low-Light Night Vision